dbanetto/uni/findbugs/report.md

 soot crash on startup, these examples were run with JDK 7.
 Even with this fix, Soot never ran since Java could not find its `main` method.

+I have attempted to build Soot from source which lead to another peculiar bug for MacOS systems which can be resolved by a small [patch](https://github.com/Sable/soot/issues/686).
+It does fix the immediate crash but since you have to build it, you cannot recreate the same JAR configuration to get it to run again so you are stuck in an IDE.

 # Comparison

 FindBugs is by far the easiest to use out of the three tools.